yarisvt/tyk-docs/tyk-docs/content/developer-support/components.md

 ---
-title: Latest Releases
+title: Latest Releases And Dependencies
-description: This page provides a table of the latest Tyk Component versions with links to Github tags and docker versions
+description: This page summarises latest Tyk Releases and Dependencies
 ---

-This page provides the latest releases for Tyk Open Source and licensed components, in addition to Helm Charts.
+This page provides the latest releases and dependencies for Tyk Open Source and licensed components, in addition to Helm Charts.
 Furthermore, the following information is linked:
 - Tags for patch and LTS releases.
 - Docker images for patch and LTS releases.

+## Latest Releases

-## Open Source
+### Open Source

 | Component   | Release  | LTS   | Docker  |
 |-------------|----------|-------|---------|